 Don’t Mislead About CBD for Epilepsy

-(First of 3 articles on deceptive practices of the marijuana lobby/industry) Doesn’t the public have a right to know that children can die after they receive a so-called “life-saving” product?
+(First of 2 articles on deceptive practices of the marijuana lobby/industry) Doesn’t the public have a right to know that children a so called”life-saving” product doesn’t always work.?

 CBD, a cannabinoid used for seizures that is derived from marijuana, doesn’t always save children’s lives.
 The TRUTH is that help from CBD oils is sometimes temporary.
 There’s definitely a “dark side” to this “miracle” cure.

 Informing parents that children can die after using the non-pharmaceutical CBD is not suggesting that the CBD kills; it is merely suggesting that to call it “life-saving” is misleading.
 Parents who have watched their children suffer much and are desperate for a cure should not be promised more than can be given.
 What sounds too good to be true can be too good to be true.

 A family in Arizona who was part of a lawsuit to get the extracts for their son saw a dramatic difference in the boy, an improvement in all levels of functioning.
 Nonetheless, the poor boy died.
 The family still advocates for marijuana extracts.
 They saw their son have a better life for a period of time before his death.

 A girl who had been the poster child for medical marijuana recently died.
 She no longer needed a wheelchair after moving from Connecticut to Maine for CBD.
 (GW Pharmaceuticals Epidiolex is for Dravet Syndrome, which Cyndimae had, and for Lennox-Gestaut Syndrome).
 It is estimated that 85% of patients with Dravet Syndrome survive to adulthood, although life expectancy is not well understood.

 One child who moved to Colorado for the CBD medication got help, but still died.
 The mother returned home alone.
 The medical marijuana industry doesn’t tell you that sometimes these “miracle cures” don’t work.